MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 [!INCLUDE [Microsoft Entra ID Governance license](~/includes/entra-entra-governance-license.md)]

-To manage synced on-premises users with Lifecycle workflows, you must first set up a few prerequisites within your hybrid environment.
+To manage synced on-premises users with Lifecycle workflows, you must first set up hybrid prerequisites within your hybrid environment.
 For more information on these prerequisites, see:  [Hybrid Prerequisites](lifecycle-workflow-hybrid.md#hybrid-prerequisites).

 ## Edit a task to be compatible with synced on-premises users using the Microsoft Entra admin center